gioretikto/jac/README.md

 <h2>USAGE</h2>

-<p>This is an Infix Notation Calculator for the GNU/Linux Operating System (not a polish one). jac is particularly suitable for scientifical calculations.
-For example the rest energy of the electron is</p>
+<p>This is an Infix Notation Calculator for the GNU/Linux Operating System (not a polish one).
+JAC is the acronym of "Just Another Calculator" and it is particularly suitable for scientifical calculations.
+Examples of usage of jac are</p>

+<p>Evaluation of the rest energy of the electron</p>

 <pre>m_e * m_0 = 8.187105776823886314e-14</pre>

-<p>You can use scientific notation "e"</p>
+<p>You can use scientific notation by using the capital "E", since "e" indicates Euler's number.</p>

-<pre>h* 2.5e5 =
+<pre>h* 2.5E5 =
-1.6565172e-28
+1.6565172E-28
 </pre>

 <p>other examples:</p>